mmuratarat/mmuratarat.github.io/_posts/2019-07-12-k-nn-from-scratch.md

 Cross-validation is another way to retrospectively determine a good K value by using an independent dataset to validate the K value.
 Historically, the optimal K for most datasets has been between 3-10.
 That produces much better results than 1NN.

+Important thing to note in K-NN algorithm is the that the number of features and the number of classes both do not play a part in determining the value of K in K-NN algorithm.
+K-NN algorithm is an ad-hoc classifier used to classify test data based on distance metric.
+However, the value of K is non-parametric and a general rule of thumb in choosing the value of K is $K = \sqrt{n}$, where $n$ stands for the number of samples in the training dataset.
+Another tip is to try and keep the value of K odd, so that there is no tie between choosing a class .

 ## Pros and Cons of this algorithm

 ### Pros